-We introduce children and families to the outdoors, providing the foundation for lifelong interests, skills, and exploration.
+Discovery Southeast was established as a 501(c)(3) non-profit organization in 1989, under the legal name “Alaska Discovery Foundation, Inc.” (EIN 92-0128339).
+For over 30 years since, we’ve introduced children and families to the outdoors, providing the foundation for lifelong interests, skills, and exploration.
 We promote a better understanding of ourselves, the natural world, and our place in it.

 In the late 1980’s, successful guiding companies provided outstanding education and recreation for visitors traveling to Southeast.
 Local folks, however, had limited opportunities to learn about their natural “backyard.”
 Evolving from the aspirations of owners and guides associated with Alaska Discovery Inc., including Ken Leghorn, KJ Metcalfe, Chuck Homer, John Sisk, Scott Brylinski, Richard Carstensen, and Steve Merli, the Alaska Discovery Foundation, Inc. was started to address the needs oflocal citizens for community programs in natural history, outdoor education, and land use ethics.
 The organization was incorporated in Juneau in 1989 as a 501 ( c )(3) non-profit education organization, now known as Discovery Southeast.

 Beginning in one classroom at Harborview Elementary School, Discovery Southeast pioneered programs to engage Alaska children and teachers with their natural home and foster a sense of stewardship for the nature of Southeast Alaska.
 Today, this year-around program, Nature Studies, is presented in all Juneau elementary schools, and occasionally in other Southeast communities — a total of twelve hours each year for well over 1000 children.